What are Pricing Models?

 Simple vs. Complex Pricing Models

-The most widely used pricing models today can be broadly categorized into three main approaches: value-based, cost-based, and competition-based pricing.
+The most widely used pricing models can be broadly categorized into three main types: value-based, cost-based, and competition-based pricing.

 Value-Based Pricing: This pricing approach focuses on the perceived value a product or service delivers to the customer.
 Businesses set prices based on the customer’s willingness to pay and the problem their offering solves.
 For example, a company selling a revolutionary fitness tracker with personalized health coaching might command a premium price due to the perceived value it offers for overall well-being.